Back to Blog

 • Smart upselling ("Add a lassi for just INR 49" or "Make it a meal for INR 99 more")

-• Combo deals and meal bundles designed to increase basket size
+• Combo deals and meal bundles that increase basket size

 • Dietary filters and allergen information for health-conscious customers

-Restaurants consistently report 15-25% higher average order values on their own apps compared to aggregator orders, primarily because of better upselling and combo presentation.
+Restaurants consistently report 15-25% higher average order values on their own apps compared to aggregator orders.
+The main reason is better upselling and combo presentation.

 Must-Have Features for a Restaurant Mobile App

-Not every feature is equally important.
-Here is a prioritized feature checklist based on what drives actual ROI for restaurant apps in the Indian market:
+Not every feature matters equally.
+Here is a prioritized checklist based on what actually drives ROI for restaurant apps in the Indian market:

 Critical (Must Have at Launch)